 Always maintain a sufficient amount of recommended injection oil in the injection oil reservoir.

 NOTE: Never allow oil reservoir to be almost empty.

-Check level and refill every time you are refuelling vehicle.
+Check level and refill every time you refuel.
 Wipe off any spillage.
 Oil is highly flammable when heated.